Countermeasure (video game): Development

 Countermeasure was developed for the Atari 5200, and is one of the few exclusive titles for the system.
 The game's cover art was created by Terry Hoff.
 It was released in February 1983.

 Reception

 Countermeasure received positive reviews upon its original release.
 A review in the February 1983 issue of Computer Entertainer awarded the game four out of four stars, calling it "a superb combination of war-game action and strategic planning", and praised the depth and replay value of the gameplay.
 In a July 1983 review, John Hubach of Electronic Fun with Computers & Games awarded Countermeasure 3.5 out of 4 stars, saying the game had "graphics and sound effects that are nothing short of brilliant" and that it has "plenty of fast and furious action".

-Conversely, in a retrospective review for AllGame, Brett Weiss called the gameplay "slow and dull", and criticized the game's graphics and high difficulty.
+Retrospective reviews have offered mixed opinions.
+Karlis Povisils of Atari HQ praised the game's use of the 5200 controller, but considered the gameplay to be too slow, writing that "it seems that Atari was more concerned with creating a game which used more than one button than with making Countermeasure a really fun game".
+Similarly, in a review for AllGame, Brett Weiss called the gameplay "slow and dull", and criticized the game's graphics and high difficulty.
 He unfavorably compared the game to Combat (1977) for the Atari 2600.